Assessment and education, health and care (EHC) planning

 What is an education, health and care plan?

 An education, health and care (EHC) plan is for children and young people (aged 0 to 25) with more complex educational needs who require additional support over and above what is available in a mainstream, nursery, school or college.
-View a template of an EHC plan.
+View a template of an EHC plan and watch a short video.

 The plan is a legal document that describes the child or young person’s special educational, health and social care needs and the extra support that will be given to help them.
 We may agree to do an assessment for an EHC plan when a child or young person is not making the necessary progress through the resources available at their education setting.